agdenadel/agdenadel.github.io/publications.md

 ## Preprints

 Evaluating the role of pre-training dataset size and diversity on single-cell foundation model performance **A. DenAdel**, M. Hughes, A. Thoutam, A. Gupta, A.W.
 Navia, N. Fusi, S. Raghavan, P.S.
 Winter, A.P.
-Amini, L. Crawford (Under review at Nature Methods)
+Amini, L. Crawford (Accepted, Nature Methods)

 Mutation and cell state compatibility is required and targetable in Ph+ acute lymphoblastic leukemia minimal residual disease